Engineering Creativity for Neuroscience

 Click on the picture to get it in full size

-You can find the general warranty and shipping conditions in the beginning of the Price List page.
+You can find the general warranty and shipping conditions in the beginning of the Services page.

-2-channel Physiological - Biological Temperature Controller (heater-only version) TMP-5c-twin with independent controllers and 12V FINE DC power driver stages: 1570 EUR
+2-channel Physiological - Biological Temperature Controller (heater-only version) TMP-5c with independent controllers and 12V FINE DC power driver stages: 1570 EUR

 *NOT available at the moment: Physiological - Biological Temperature Controller (cooler-heater version) TMP-6a: 1840 EUR